-As a criterion used for evaluation of diagnostic support performance, the evaluation by AUC using ROC is well known.
-However, when the correctness of position information, which is detected, is also evaluated, it is not possible to evaluate by AUC, and therefore the evaluation is often made by FOM using FROC.
+As a criterion used for evaluation of diagnostic support performance, the evaluation by Area under the curve (AUC) using Receiver operating characteristic curve (ROC) is well known.
+However, when the correctness of position information, which is detected, is also evaluated, it is not possible to evaluate by AUC, and therefore the evaluation is often made by figure of merit (FOM) using free-response receiver operating characteristic curve (FROC).

-AUC and FOM are useful when comparing the diagnostic performance of the two diagnostic methods.
+AUC and FOM are useful when evaluating the diagnostic performance of the two diagnostic methods.
 For example, it is assumed that the reading results are compared between the physician group without CAD and the physician group with CAD in the reading test.
 However, when the performance of the product submitted for registration itself is evaluated based only on the AUC and FOM of the product, it is often difficult to explain whether the product has the performance that can be said to be clinically useful.
 In this case, it is better to explain based on the sensitivity/specificity, etc. shown in (2).